If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Beyond agricultural practices and technologies, the workers were trained and earned qualifications to take more highly skilled positions in the new production programme.
 Away from the farm, consumer awareness was raised through demos in supermarkets with animations showing customers the benefits of ERA.

 Now, his business is thriving.
-Native produces 75,000 tonnes of organic sugar annually – 34% of the world market and a figure Balbo is planning to increase in line with demand – and 55,000m3 of organic ethanol each year from a crop of approximately 1.2 million tonnes of cane.
-His sugar is sold on five continents and used in over 100 high profile products.
+Native produces 93,000 tonnes of organic sugar annually – 15.5% of the world market and a figure Balbo is planning to increase in line with demand – and 12,000m3 of organic ethanol each year from a crop of approximately 1.2 million tonnes of cane.
+His sugar is sold in 5 continents and 74 countries.
 The Balbo Group produces 100% of the energy it needs to process around 6 million tonnes of sugarcane per year in thermoelectric power plants running on sugarcane bagasse (the pulpy residue left after the juice of the sugarcane has been extracted).

 Beyond that, thanks to its investment in cutting-edge technology, Balbo has generated enough extra power to supply a city of 476,000 inhabitants.
 Indicators of sustainability have been defined with leading universities and research centres to assess the health of the soil on the farm, including its fertility and levels of water, air, and biodiversity, and they provide clear evidence that the agricultural activity is regenerative.
 Some measurements are less precise, but no less important: the farm has a level of biodiversity that’s over 50% of that found in Sao Paulo’s national parks, proving for Balbo that a thriving ecosystem and crop monoculture can coexist.

 For the Balbo Group innovation is a continual process.
 Aiming to find a solution which can be widely used in agriculture, it has recently launched a project to construct a prototype of a 100% autonomous weed control robot.
-Balbo explains that: ‘This can avoid the use of pesticides not just in organic agriculture.
-The benefit for humankind and the planet could be enormous’.
+Balbo explains that: "This can avoid the use of pesticides not just in organic agriculture.
+The benefit for humankind and the planet could be enormous".
 To disseminate ERA practices and technologies, a technology-transfer company, Agros Fortis, has been created, enabling farmers to pay to apply ERA practices and technologies to their land.
-According to Balbo: ‘I feel it is my duty to disclose this expertise, and I hope it will help apply our findings to other fields, other crops.
-I hope Native will be seen as an example of what can be achieved for the future, as living proof that anything is possible.’

 A version of this case study first appeared in the report Achieving 'Growth Within', published by SystemIQ in collaboration with the Ellen MacArthur Foundation and sponsored by SUN.